eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

 2. Delete the central intersection
 3. Connect the new intersections with one-way roads going in a circle
-4. Tweak the geometry of the roundabout by creating additional geometry points in [move mode](#move) to make it more rounded
+4. Tweak the geometry of the roundabout by creating additional geometry points in [move mode](#move) to make it more rounded.
+    You can also use the function 'smooth edge' from the edge context menu.
-5. Ensure correct right of way by either
+5. Check for correct right of way (the inside edge should have priority over the entering edges).
+    This should work by default but may fail if the shape of the roundabout is not 'round' enough.
-  - Assigning a higher priority value to the roundabout roads (compared to the adjoining roads)
+    Either correct the geometry or assign a higher priority value to the roundabout roads (compared to the adjoining roads)
-  - or seting the option *roundabouts.guess* in the [Processing menu](#processing_menu_options)

 Assuming you have a regular intersection

 - **Visual example**